montehurd/mediawiki-quickstart/README.md

 ### Adding more extensions:

-Look at the extension manifest files in `~/mediawiki-quickstart/extensions/manifests`
+Look at the extension manifest yml files in `~/mediawiki-quickstart/extensions/manifests`

 Copy one of them and rename it for your extension and edit it to use your extension's settings